 The Francis Winspear Centre is one of the most acoustically-perfect venues for music.
 Garden lovers will enjoy the Muttart Conservatory, built in the pleasant river valley flats.

 If you are looking for more of a festival atmosphere, Heritage Days celebrate multiculturalism in Edmonton with several dance performances, food-tasting events and craft events.

 This is a great opportunity to sample international cuisine and participate in various workshops.

 Another famous festival is the Fringe Festival, second only to the Edinburgh Fringe Festival in size and the largest in North America.

 For shopping pleasure, West Edmonton Mall is a must-see.
-This world-famous mall is a destination in itself, housing bowling alleys, indoor skating, indoor amusement rides, an indoor waterpark, to name a few.
+This world-famous mall is a destination in itself, housing bowling alleys, indoor skating, indoor amusement rides, and an indoor waterpark, to name a few.

 Walking and biking trails can be found in most neighbourhoods and provide a great way of getting around the city.

 Public transportation is provided by a fleet of buses and Edmonton’s light rail system.
-Edmonton”s International Airport located 26 Km outside the city centre links Edmonton to many international destinations.
+Edmonton”s International Airport, located 26 Km outside the city centre, links Edmonton to many international destinations.